was born on the 15th of February 1911 in Modave in the Liege Province of Belgium.

 would have been amongst the first to arrive.
 With five years experience in the

-Legion, he soon rose to the rank of 1st Sergeant Major with 2nd Motorised
+Legion, he soon rose to the rank of 1st Sergeant Major with the 2nd Motorised

 Company (Machine Gun).
-The Belgians were formed into Brigade Piron(2)
+In December 1942, the Belgians were formed into the 1st

-but were held in reserve until the 9th of August 1944, when they
+but were held in reserve until the 7th of August 1944, when they landed 2,200

 During his military

-service, he is known to have received the following awards:
+service, Joseph is known to have received the following awards: